Rape Defense in Maine

 Rape of a Minor in Maine: Penalties

 Rape charges are very serious, but rape of a minor charges are the most severe.
-Forcibly engaging in an unwanted sexual act is rape, and can be considered gross sexual assault.
-Under Maine Code §253, "gross sexual assault to have sexual intercourse with a person under age 14" is punishable by up to 40 years in prison.
+Forcibly engaging in an unwanted sexual act involving penetration is rape, and can be considered gross sexual assault.
+Under Maine Code §253, "gross sexual assault to have sexual intercourse with a person under age 14 is punishable by up to 30 years in prison.
 If the age gap is far enough apart, even consensual sex with a minor is considered a form of rape.
-Statutory rape laws declare that minor under the age of 14 cannot give consent to sexual activity.
+Statutory rape laws declare that a minor under the age of 14 cannot give consent to sexual activity.